itzcole03/StatMusePicksv2/ManusPlan/IMPLEMENTATION_ROADMAP.md

 _This document should be updated regularly as tasks are completed and new requirements emerge._

 ---

+## Recent automation updates (Nov 19, 2025)

+- Created PR `phase2/signoff-Nov17-2025 -> main` to exercise Phase 2 CI smoke checks (see PR #12).
+- Added explicit warning logs in `scripts/compute_calibration_metrics.py` when feature alignment pads, drops, or reorders columns to make schema drift visible in CI logs.
+- Added `backend/tests/test_compute_calibration_fixture.py` (fixture-based compute test) and `backend/tests/test_phase2_acceptance.py` (Phase 2 acceptance assertions).
+The acceptance test supports an optional strict mode via environment variables `PHASE2_STRICT=1` and `PHASE2_BRIER_THRESHOLD`.
+- Updated `README.md` with reproduction steps for Phase 2 acceptance checks.

+These additions are intended to make Phase 2 CI smoke runs deterministic and to surface schema/feature drift during PR validation.
+If you'd like these notes inserted elsewhere in the roadmap structure, tell me where and I will relocate them.

 ## Dataset Export & CI (added Nov 17, 2025)